justintungonline/batch-export-wiki-pdf/README.md

 - Confluence URL
 - Directory where PDF(s) should be exported to
-- Name of section/space
+- Name of Confluence wiki section/space
-- Cookie
+- Cookie (e.g. JSESSIONID)

 Run it